efmr/Mordisca/README.md

 # Mordisca
-Mongoose ReDIS CAching layer, Mordisca! (take small bites out of) is a Mongoose Redis caching layer for fast interactive applications
+Mordisca (take small bites out of) is a Mongo-ReDIS CAching layer for fast interactive applications